by Brian Tomasik

 The sign of vegetarianism for wild-animal suffering is unclear, both in terms of short-run effects on wild animals on Earth and in terms of long-run effects on society's values.
 Compared with veg outreach, other approaches to reducing animal suffering on factory farms, such as humane slaughter, are more clearly positive.

-Especially for smaller animals like chickens, it's possible that the direct suffering caused to the farmed animals themselves is of a comparable order of magnitude as the size of the "error bars" of uncertainty I have about how farmed chickens affect insect suffering, which tentatively suggests continuing to oppose chicken consumption, pending further research.
+Especially for smaller animals like chickens, it's possible that the direct suffering caused to the farmed animals themselves is of a comparable order of magnitude as the size of the "error bars" of uncertainty I have about how farming chickens affects wild-invertebrate suffering, which tentatively suggests continuing to oppose chicken consumption, pending further research.

 If someone insists on eating meat, I would recommend eating rainforest-raised or grass-fed beef.
-Rainforest-grown beef very likely reduces net animal populations because rainforests have such high productivity.
-Grass-fed beef probably also reduces net animal populations, because cows can eat lots of grass that would otherwise feed smaller animals, and given that less of the feed for these cows is farmed grain, the uncertain net impacts of crop cultivation loom relatively less large over the calculation.
+Rainforest-grown beef plausibly reduces net animal populations because rainforests have such high productivity.
+Grass-fed beef plausibly also reduces net animal populations, because cattle can eat lots of grass that would otherwise feed smaller animals, and given that less of the feed for these cattle is farmed grain than in the case of non-grass-fed cattle, the uncertain net impacts of crop cultivation loom relatively less large over the calculation.

 - 1 Summary